Pebble94464/jaydebeapi-hsqldb/README.rst

 =================================================================
 jaydebeapi-hsqldb
 =================================================================
-This project is based on `JayDeBeApi <https://github.com/baztian/jaydebeapi/>
-and contains modifications to support an SQLAlchemy dialect for HyperSQL 2.0.
+This project is based on `JayDeBeApi <https://github.com/baztian/jaydebeapi/>` and contains modifications to support an SQLAlchemy dialect for HyperSQL 2.0.

-Instructions for installing and coniguring will be published in due course.
+Instructions for installing and configuring will be published in due course.
 In the meantime please refer to the original project for general guidance.

-If you find jaydebeapi-hsqldb useful in other applications besides SQLAlchemy please feel welcome to let me know :-)
+If you find jaydebeapi-hsqldb useful for other applications besides SQLAlchemy please feel welcome to let me know :-)

 Known Issues
 ============
-- This release still contains debug code and will halt as new datatypes are encountered.
+- This release still contains debug code and halts when new datatypes are encountered.